eshukla15/MinimoX/README.md

 That's exactly where this project came from.
 I wanted to go beyond "hello world" and build something with **real features** — user accounts, media uploads, CRUD operations, protected routes — the kind of stuff you actually deal with when building real web apps.

-TweetBar isn't trying to be the next Twitter.
-It's a focused, hands-on project to **learn Django by doing**, not just by reading docs.
+MinimoX is a focused, hands-on project to **learn Django by doing**, not just by reading docs.
 Every file in this repo represents a concept I wrestled with and eventually understood.

 ---